HarrisonLiruiHuang/Cdli2cuneiform/README.md

 ## Key Output Files

-- `Osl_df.csv` – cleaned OSL sign list used as a reference table
 - `cross_list_sign_comparison.csv` – main crosslist comparison of signs across all lists
 - `cross_list_value_comparison.csv` – comparison of specific values/attributes for matched signs
-- `cross_list_comparison.csv` – summary of overlaps and gaps between sign lists
-- `ambiguous_values_df.csv` – rows with ambiguous or conflicting mappings that need review
 - `proposed_signlist.csv` – final proposed unified signlist/codebook with stable IDs and mappings
 - “Signlist Statistics” stacked bar chart showing, for each sign list, the number of matches with OSL and the number of non-empty matches